preethi2530/HerAlerts/README.md

 8.RESOURCES
 INTRODUCTION

-This project wouldn’t have been even conceived if it was not for Prayogshaala: A Bootcamp For Engineering College Girls which was so beautifully curated by Lakshya who has now become our mentor.

-Initially started out as an assignment to be submitted for Prayogshaala, HerAlerts has now become a passion for its makers:
-Vipula Sail, Design Thinker and Product Architect and Jaya Preethi Chamarthi, Ace  Programmer (SIH finalist 2019).

-We can’t thank Lakshya enough to have given this opportunity to pair program this app.
-Being girls in technology, we feel this could be our small contribution to the womankind.
-We try to achieve nothing less than complete relief to its users as well her trusted ones.
-However, a lot of work still rests to be in done in its public visibility and marketing.

 # FLUTTER
 Flutter SDK is Google’s UI toolkit for crafting beautiful, natively compiled applications for mobile, web and desktop from a single codebase.